This article was updated on 10/15/19 to include new IP Paging systems

-Remember the old days of 500 watt amplifiers with hundreds of speakers attached.
-It was almost impossible to provide multiple building, public address systems.
-The great thing about network attached paging systems is that everywhere you have a network, you can install a small network attached amplifier.
+Remember the old days of 500-watt amplifiers with hundreds of speakers attached.
+It was almost impossible to provide multiple buildings, public address systems.
+The great thing about network-attached paging systems is that everywhere you have a network, you can install a small network-attached amplifier.

 This means it’s just as easy to install a system in one building, multiple buildings, or buildings across the Internet.
 Since the IP amplifiers and IP intercoms are just like any other device on the network, they can be connected through wireless radios.
 This article provides an overview of the technology and describes a number of new applications that weren’t possible using the older equipment.

 The IP amplifiers all have an RJ45 network connector and screw connections for multiple speakers.
 They are available in different power ranges.
 You can get amplifiers that are powered over Ethernet (PoE), or higher-powered amplifiers (using separate power supplies) that drive many speakers.

 Each IP amplifier or intercom contains a small computer that connects it to the network, decodes and amplifies the audio.
 When you talk into the microphone on the computer, the audio is converted to a digital signal that is broadcast to the IP address of one or more small IP amplifiers.
 This network-attached device decodes the audio and converts it back to an analog signal that is amplified.